Tracing the Evolution of Immunotherapies in Neuro-Oncology

 In a conversation with CancerNetwork®, Sylvia Kurz, MD, PhD, spoke about the evolution of immunotherapy modalities for patients with intracranial tumors, particularly among those with high-grade gliomas.

-According to Kurz, an associate professor of Neurology (Neuro-Oncology) as part of the Chênevert Family Brain Tumor Center at Smilow Cancer Hospital and Yale Cancer Center, immune checkpoint inhibitors alone have not demonstrated efficacy in intracranial tumors.
+According to Kurz, an associate professor of neurology (neuro-oncology) who is part of the Chênevert Family Brain Tumor Center at Smilow Cancer Hospital and Yale Cancer Center, immune checkpoint inhibitors alone have not demonstrated efficacy in intracranial tumors.
 Instead, investigators are emphasizing the development of combinatorial strategies that encompass the use of cancer vaccines.
 She described how various vaccines are currently under assessment as part of clinical trials for patients with high-grade gliomas.

-Additionally, Kurz spoke about the advancement of CAR T-cell therapy in the field, especially for patients with gliomas and glioblastomas.
+Additionally, Kurz spoke about the advancement of chimeric antigen receptor (CAR) T-cell therapy in the field, especially for patients with gliomas and glioblastomas.
 She stated that prior reports have demonstrated promise with the use of CAR T-cell therapy for specific subsets of disease.
 However, she noted that immunotherapies have not shown as much utility for those with meningiomas.

 Transcript: